Tanmoy001/OCROfBankStatement/README.md

-# Financial Document Automation System
+# OCR of bank statement
 ### A system to automate the management of financial documents by fetching, processing, and storing them efficiently using OCR and cloud-based technologies.

 ## Features